AzdiarGazder/mtexTools/README.md

 # mtexTools
 A collection of various Mtex scripts and functions

-## **A
+## A
-align - A tool to correct for thermal drift by aligning linear grain/twin boundaries.
+align - Re-aligns ebsd map data along a user-defined linear fiducial.
+The linear fiducial may correspond to a twin boundary, stacking fault, or any linear-shaped deformation or phase transformation products.

-## **C
+## C
-crop - A tool to crop maps in various shapes or by defining a free-hand region.
+crop - Crops ebsd map data within a user-defined rectanglular, circular, polygonal or freehand area region of interest (ROI).

-## **S
+## S
-stitch - A tool to align and merge two maps together.
+stitch - Combines 2 ebsd maps together by defining a user-defined position (and offset) for map 2 relative to map 1.